rgc99/irrigation_unlimited/README.md

 ## 7. Services

 The binary sensor associated with each controller and zone provide several services.
-The sensors offer the following services:
+These sensors offer the following services:

 - `enable`
 - `disable`